Emulating complex dynamical simulators with random Fourier features: Numerical results

 \subsection{Hindmarsh-Rose model}

-The Hindmarsh-Rose (HR) model \cite{hindmarsh1984} is widely used in biology to study the non-linear dynamics of excitable cells such as neurons.
+The Hindmarsh-Rose (HR) model \cite{hindmarsh1984} is widely used in biology to study the nonlinear dynamics of excitable cells such as neurons.
 Neurons are specialised cells that are responsible for generating electrical signals called \emph{action potentials}.
 Information is transmitted via an action potential throughout the nervous system.
 The HR model is capable of mimicking spiking and bursting which may occur in real cells.
 The mathematical equations of the HR model are

 The state variable $x_1$ stands for the cell membrane potential and $x_2$ and $x_3$ describe the ionic currents flowing across the membrane through fast and slow ion channels, respectively.
 The parameter $0 < \varepsilon \ll 1$ is small, which makes $x_3$ a slow variable. $I$ represents the membrane input current and $x_{rest}$ is the rest potential of the system.
 Having studied a limit cycle and a chaotic behaviour, we then choose in the HR model a complex transient trajectory where the two time scales interplay.
-The study of transient dynamics is important in many real-world phenomena, see e.g. \cite{goodfellow2012, kittel2017}.
+The study of transient dynamics is important in many real-world phenomena, see e.g., \cite{goodfellow2012, kittel2017}.
 To this end, in our experiments the value of the parameters $\varepsilon$, $I$ and $x_{rest} $ are set to 0.01, 2.4 and -1.6, respectively.
 The typical values for the constant parameters $a_1, \ldots, a_5$ are: $a_1 = 1, a_2 = 2.7, a_3 = 1, a_4 = 5$ and $a_5 = 4$ \cite{barrio2011}.
 These parameter values are considered in the examples below.

-Figures \ref{fig:Hindmarsh} and \ref{fig:Hindmarsh_old} present the HR model (red), its prediction (black) and the associated uncertainty (shaded) based on Methods 1 and 2, respectively.
-The initial condition is $\bx_0 = (1, 1, 1)^\top$ in both cases.
+The emulation of the HR model obtained by Methods 1 (left) and 2 (right) is presented in Figures \ref{fig:Hindmarsh} and \ref{fig:Hindmarsh_3D}, where the latter shows the corresponding three-dimensional graph.
+The figures illustrate the HR model (red), its prediction (black), and the associated uncertainty (shaded).
+The initial condition is $\bx_0 = (1, 1, 1)^\top$ in both cases, and is indicated by the red point in the three-dimensional graph.
 We see that Method 1 has once again a superior performance compared to Method 2 in emulating all three state variables.
-In Method 1 the emulator remains reliable until the end of simulation and the predictability horizon is equal to $100$.
-For further investigation, we compare the two algorithms based on the MAE and RMSE criteria using 100 (random) initial conditions.
-The box plot of the criteria is demonstrated in Figure \ref{fig:Hindmarsh_RMSE_MAE}.
-The results suggest that Method 1 yields a more accurate emulation of the HR model.
+In Method 1 the emulator remains reliable until the end of simulation, and the predictability horizon is equal to $100$ in emulating $x_1$ and $x_3$.
+The coverage probability is computed for the two methods and is summarised below.
+As can be seen, Method 1 has a better performance in terms of coverage.